Celebration (The Game song): Music video

 The music video was directed by Matt Alonzo and produced by Tara Razavi, Michael Busalacchi and KeElviyn Craver.
 Game told MTV news that fans could expect a similar feel and visual from his mentor Dr. Dre's hit single Nuthin' but a 'G' Thang (featuring Snoop Doggy Dogg).
 "The concept of the video is Nuthin' but a 'G' Thang my videos, I don't like them to be fake or feel like anybody gotta act, so we're really having a barbecue out here," Game said.
 "It's real food, it ain't no prop food, it's real water guns — everything real."
 Game, Chris Brown, Tyga, Lil Wayne and Wiz Khalifa all appear in the video performing their part of the song.
-Game's son Harlem and Warren G are cameos in the video.
+Game's son Harlem, Warren G, Mack Maine and Birdman are cameos in the video.
 The music video was released on September 18, 2012.

 As of April 2021, the video has over 60 million views on YouTube.